Cooly G: Music

 Paul MacInnes in The Guardian described second album Wait 'Til Night (2014) as "bass-driven hip hop; and a lyrical theme, lust."

 In 2010, Cooly G set up a record label, Dub Organizer, a name she had previously used for a series of CD-R releases.
 She played Boiler Room DJ sets in London in 2014 and 2018.
 She has "taught sound engineering and held music production and DJ workshops for disaffected teens."

 Personal life

 Campbell was born in Brixton, South London.

-She is a single mother to two children.
+She has two children.
 They lost all their belongings in a fire on 31 December 2018.
 Campbell had been using a temporary storage lock up in Croydon, which was destroyed in a fire, having abandoned their home after a flood and whilst waiting to move.